taustation-fan/taustation-fan.github.io/syndicates.md

 To form a syndicate, the designated leader must fulfill these requirements:

-* Level 16 or higher
+* Level 14 or higher
-* Reputation *respected* to higher with the Consortium or Gaule
+* Reputation *respected* or higher with the intended home station's faction
 * must have finished the course *Syndicate Basics* (which has *Introduction to Leadership* as a prerequisite)
 * must have at least 100,000 credits at their disposal.